 We use the following terminology in this report:

-The Deloitte Center for Financial Services, which supports the organisation's US Financial Services practise, provides insight and research to assist senior-level decision-makers within banks, capital markets firms, investment managers, insurance carriers and real-estate organisations.
-The centre is staffed by a group of professionals with a wide array of in-depth industry experiences as well as cutting-edge research and analytical skills.
-Through our research, roundtables and other forms of engagement, we seek to be a trusted source for relevant, timely and reliable insights.
+The Deloitte Center for Financial Services, which supports the organization’s US Financial Services practice, provides insight and research to assist senior-level decision-makers within banks, capital markets firms, investment managers, insurance carriers, and real-estate organizations.
+The center is staffed by a group of professionals with a wide array of in-depth industry experiences as well as cutting-edge research and analytical skills.
+Through our research, roundtables, and other forms of engagement, we seek to be a trusted source for relevant, timely, and reliable insights.